lukewarmcircle/1800_202210_BBY04/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Stanley.
 I'm excited about this project because it is my first time developing an application.
+It's going to be fun.
 * Hi my name is Caroline.
 *I'm still a bit confused on this lab project but I'm slowly getting the hang of it.